 Eradicate illiteracy in our society and promote learning and research, science and technology;

-Build, promote, sustain and consolidate political, economic and social independence and self-respect for all Nigerians;
+Build, promote, sustain and consolidate political, economic and social independence and self-respect for all Nigerians.

-Co-operate with Africans and other Nationalist movements and organizations for the eradication of imperialism, neo-colonialism, racism and to strive relentlessly towards African Unity as well as greater understanding and cohesion amongst Africans;
+Co-operate with Africans and other Nationalist movements and organizations for the eradication of imperialism, neo-colonialism, racism and to strive relentlessly towards African Unity as well as greater understanding and cohesion amongst Africans.

 Co-operate with all member Nations in promoting the course of the Economic Community of West African States (ECOWAS), the Organization of African Unity (OAU), The Common-wealth, and United Nations Organization (UNO) and other International and regional groups that shall be in the best interest of Nigeria and Africa; and help to find peaceful solutions for international disputes.

-Build a political culture in which all Nigerians are equal members, where each contributes according to his ability, where no one person dominates, and where no political party belongs to one individual;
+Build a political culture in which all Nigerians are equal members, where each contributes according to his ability, where no one person dominates, and where no political party belongs to one individual.

 ARTICLE 8